 7. We don't understand how the "system" works, so we're vulnerable to believing conspiracy theories and hyperbole.
 When we do not understand something, we tend to assume the worst.
 Most Americans generally agree on a broad vision about what society should look like, but we fight as if we do not.
 Because our civic literacy is bad, we're unable to disagree without getting really angry.

 I founded Ujoin, a tech startup company and graduate of Blue Startups -- one of the nation's top accelerators.
 We help organizations, everyday citizens, and businesses build their email lists and turn those lists into really effective advocacy on policies.
 After working with industry leaders' platforms for years, I started work on a better, less expensive platform.

-It was not a love of politics per se that brought me to this work, but a resolute sense of civic duty to progress society; and therein policy became the medium.
-I accept that democratic societies demand a higher level of engagement to keep power in check, and I work for better civic literacy across sectors and demographics.
+It was't a love of politics that brought me to this kind of work, but a desire to just make some changes and policy became the medium.
+I accept that democratic societies demand a higher level of engagement to keep power in check, and I try to work for better civic literacy across sectors and demographics.
 I'm also interested in accounting for the influence of money on policy decisions, elections, and court appointments; and those influences' effects on sociocultural, economic, and environmental systems within them.
-Generally, I also believe we're here to have fun, live healthily, and care for one another, so I strive to participate with that notion in mind.
+Generally, I also think we're here to have fun, live healthily, and care for one another, so I strive to participate with that notion in mind.

 During the past sixteen years, I've built and managed issue-oriented campaigns at the municipal, county, and state levels; and managed staff and volunteers for federal efforts.
 Before moving to Hawaii, I earned a BA at Xavier University in Cincinnati, OH.